 The priestess was under a vow of celibacy, he reminded himself sternly.
 Whatever his other faults, and they were many, he wasn’t in the habit of seducing women who had made such vows.

 Unless they wanted to be seduced.
-And, of course, only when being seduced wouldn’t conflict with the Sources they served.
+And, of course, only if being seduced wouldn’t damage the Sources they were pledged to.

-Kaniev dragged his gaze to her smooth, oval, olive-skinned face, which was still considerably below his own eye level.
-Warm brown eyes met his with a stern, humorless look.
+Kaniev dragged his gaze to the priestess’s smooth, olive-skinned face, which was still considerably below his own eye level.
+Brown eyes met his with a stern, humorless look.
 Her rich chestnut hair, done up in elaborate braids and curls, had no more than a scattering of gray in it, and only a few faint lines showed at the corners of her eyes and mouth.
 She wasn’t young; neither was she far into middle age.
 Probably about his age, Kaniev guessed, give or take a year or two.

-“Can I help you?” she asked, more impatiently this time.
+“Can I help you?” she repeated, more impatiently this time.

 This one clearly had no interest in being charmed.
 Still, Kaniev rose to the challenge.
-With any luck, he could still over-awe her with his stunning good looks and masculinity so that she wouldn’t laugh at him too much when he failed to fix her Source.
+With any luck, he could awe her enough with his stunning good looks and masculinity that she wouldn’t laugh at him too much when he failed to fix her Source.
 “My name is Kaniev.
 I…”

 “If you’re begging, you can go work in the fields, and at suppertime we’ll give you a meal and ten pennies.”